ErdmannRobert/IGNIS/specifications/environment_parameters/v0.1/specification.md

   - Dynamic: Values of dynamic parameters MAY change at any time during a game instance.
 The value of a dynamic parameter MUST NOT be inferred by its previous value.

 - **Length**
-  The number of data bytes associated with the parameter.
-The length MUST be at least 1 byte and MUST NOT exceed 64 bytes.
+  The number of data bytes in the range **0-64** associated with the parameter.

 - **Encoding**
   A definition of how the parameter’s bytes are to be interpreted.

 - **Physical Representation**
+  Instructions for a physical representation of the parameter’s value.

+- **Semantical Meaning**
-  A description of how the parameter’s value is intended to be presented to the player in the physical world.
+  Specification on how the value of the parameter is connected to other game mechanics.
+  This section is only included if the parameter has an inherent meaning in the game context.

 ### Parameter definitions: